 Server-to-server header bidding (also known as server-side header bidding or S2S header bidding) is a programmatic technique wherein the auction takes place on the ad server instead of the user’s browser.
 It enables your website to simultaneously work with multiple demand partners without compromising on page speed.

 Let’s dwell more on it in the coming sections.

 - The server will then send out bids to multiple demand sources.

 - Among them, whichever is the highest bidder will win and the winning price is passed to the publisher’s ad server i.e. Google Ad Manager.

-- This winning bidder will then compete with the publisher’s Guaranteed deals and Google Ad Exchange in the ad server (GAM).
+- This winning bidder will then compete with the publisher’s Guaranteed deals and Google Ad Exchange in the ad server.

-- The ad server selects the highest bidder and the ad is served (i.e. displayed on the page).
+- The ad server selects the highest bidder and the ad is served to the users.

 Server-to-server Header Bidding is easier and faster

 In client-side header bidding, browsers send and receive information through a limited amount of browser ports.
 So, if a publisher calls for more partners than the available ports, there’s a possibility for some partners to not be selected, potentially denying publishers access to the best bids.
 Server-to-server, on the other hand, isn’t constrained by a small number of ports, making it possible to call multiple partners simultaneously.
 More bids mean a higher yield for publishers.

 In server-to-server bidding, publishers work with just one vendor and that vendor collects up bids from all the other demand partners.
 And that’s why a trustworthy partner is important to run the auctions fairly.